entest-hai/ecs-chatbot-app/README.md

 **Step 1.
 Build and test the chatbot app manually**

-There is a python script in /chatbot-app/build.py to build and push an image to ecr
+There is a python script in /chatbot-app/build.py will

+- Create a ECR repository named: entest-chatbot-app
+- Build and push an image to entest-chatbot-app

 ```py
 import os